codelynx/ShogibanKit/README.md

 ## Describing Captured Pieces

-`持駒型` describe the state of captured pices.
-It knows which `駒型` is captured and it's number.
-By the way, even though promoted pices are captured, they cannot be used as state of promoted so are managed as `駒型`.
+`持駒型` describe the state of captured pieces.
+It knows which `駒型` is captured and its number.
+By the way, even though promoted pieces are captured, they cannot be used as state of promoted so are managed as `駒型`.

 You find number of captured `駒` as follows.